We Suffer Mass Unemployment

 - Lowering the cost of labor also makes American workers more competitive with overseas workers—and that reduces the potential “outsourcing” of American jobs.

 - By changing the way we tax ourselves, we can create tens of million new jobs.
 Daniel Hamermesh, a leading labor market economist who teaches at the University of Texas at Austin, estimates that reducing payroll taxes by just ten percentage points would create 3% more jobs in the short run, and as much as 10% in the long run.
 Hamermesh says that even more jobs could be created if taxes on natural resources were substituted for the payroll tax.

 Declining Payroll Taxes: The European Example

 Historically, payroll tax rates—with a few notable exceptions—have been much higher in Europe than the United States.
-Burdened by high payroll tax rates that stifle job creation, unemployment in Europe has been much higher than the U.S for several decades.
-In recent years--prior to the current recession--Europe had been slowly closing the employment gap.
+Burdened by high payroll tax rates that stifle job creation, unemployment in Europe had been much higher than the U.S for several decades.
+Prior to the Great Recession Europe slowly began closing the employment gap.
 One critical reason: lower payroll tax rates.
 More >